bloodstiller/bloodstiller.com/content/Walkthroughs/Fuse-box.md

     -   `sudo python3 smbpasswd.py $domain\$user:$pass@$box -newpass 'N3wPass1$$09%12828'`
     -   {{< figure src="/ox-hugo/2024-10-16-165848_.png" >}}
     -   It does not work.
 Lets see if we can find another way to change this password online.
-    -   ~~Note~~: Only reason I used `sudo` was incase there was anything strange happening where I needed to.
+    -   +Note+: Only reason I used `sudo` was incase there was anything strange happening where I needed to.

 #### Attempt 2: Trying to change the password using powershell: {#attempt-2-trying-to-change-the-password-using-powershell}